-What if you could do something in 1 hour that had the potential to help save 3 lives?
+What if you could do something in 1 hour that had the potential to help save three lives?
 Most of us would see that as an easy decision to make.
-Unfortunately, only 4% of Canadians who are able to do so will make that decision this year.
-The gift I’m talking about is a blood donation.
-Blood is in constant demand in our society and so far the only source for human blood is you guessed it- humans.
+Unfortunately, only 4% of Canadians who can do so will make that decision this year.
+The gift I am talking about is a blood donation.
+Blood is in constant demand in our society and so far, the only source for human blood is you guessed it- humans.
 It is essential for those involved in accidents, undergoing surgery and chemotherapy.
 To keep the supply fresh and plentiful, donors are always needed.
 With so many different blood types to match, a wide variety of donations are needed- do you know your type?

-So who is eligible to donate?
+So, who is eligible to donate?
 Donors must be at least 17 years old and weigh a minimum of 110 pounds and be at least 4’10”.
-A chart of height and weight requirements for those first time donors 17-23 years old can be found at www.blood.ca .
-They must be in good health and have adequate iron (this is tested prior to donating).
+A chart of height and weight requirements for those first-time donors 17-23 years old can be found at www.blood.ca .
+They must be in good health and have adequate iron (this is evaluated prior to donating).
 You may be unable to donate for reasons that could either compromise your own health or the safety of the blood supply.
 Recent vaccinations, dental work, tattoos, pregnancy, low hemoglobin counts, and certain medications can lead to a temporary period where you cannot donate.
 Having diseases such as HIV/AIDS, chronic fatigue syndrome, or insulin treated diabetes will lead to a permanent inability to donate.
 Similarly, exposure to mad cow disease, potential exposure to certain African countries and engaging in activities such as taking money or drugs for sex will mean that you are ineligible to donate.
+In November 2023, new research emerged about individuals who lived or spent time in the United Kingdom, Ireland or France in the 1980s and 1990s.
+Previously, these individuals were barred from donating due to mad cow outbreaks in those countries during that time.
+As of December 2023, that ban has been lifted, meaning that 70,000 more Canadians would be eligible.

 Take care of yourselves and each other.